Premiership of Keir Starmer: Appointment as prime minister

-As the leader of the majority party in the House of Commons, Starmer was appointed as prime minister by King Charles III on 5 July 2024, becoming the first Labour prime minister since Gordon Brown, the first Labour leader to win a general election since Tony Blair, and the first Labour government formed during the reign of Charles III.
+As the leader of the majority party in the House of Commons, Starmer was appointed as prime minister by King Charles III on 5 July 2024, becoming the first Labour prime minister since Gordon Brown, the first Labour leader to win a general election since Tony Blair, and the first prime minister to enter office with a knighthood since Alec Douglas-Home.
 He and his wife, Victoria Starmer, were driven from Buckingham Palace to Downing Street.
 Starmer stopped the car on the way back from the palace and went on a walkabout outside Downing Street to meet cheering crowds.
 In his first speech as prime minister, Starmer paid tribute to the previous prime minister Rishi Sunak, saying "His achievement as the first British Asian Prime Minister of our country should not be underestimated by anyone," and also recognised "the dedication and hard work he brought to his leadership" but said that the people of Britain had voted for change:

 You have given us a clear mandate, and we will use it to deliver change.
 To restore service and respect to politics, end the era of noisy performance, tread more lightly on your lives, and unite our country.
 Four nations, standing together again, facing down, as we have so often in our past, the challenges of an insecure world.
 Committed to a calm and patient rebuilding.
 So with respect and humility, I invite you all to join this government of service in the mission of national renewal.
 Our work is urgent and we begin it today.